Year 3 Netball Lesson 5

 Skill Development - Shoulder Pass

-Activity 1: Exploring Pass Choice (Pairs) In pairs, pupils stand facing each other about 1 metre (3 ft) apart.
+Task 1: Exploring Pass Choice (Pairs) In pairs, pupils stand facing each other about 1 metre (3 ft) apart.

 - Complete four chest passes, then one pupil takes one step backwards.